-This qualification has been designed to provide the underpinning theory and practical skills to allow learners to move into the role of a Retrofit Assessor.
-The qualification enables learners to meet the requirements of the Retrofit industry standard PAS 2035 and includes practical property assessments to ensure competency.
-This qualification is suitable for those currently holding a Level 3 Certificate in Domestic Energy Assessment, who may wish to work in the related field of Retrofit Assessment.
+This qualification provides relevant theory and practical skills to allow learners to progress into the role of a Retrofit Assessor.
+This ensures learners to meet the requirements of the retrofit industry standard PAS 2035 and includes practical property assessments to ensure competency.
+This course is suitable for those currently holding a Level 3 Certificate in Domestic Energy Assessment and may wish to work in the Retrofit Assessment field.

 What will I need